lukashalim/GODWIN/README.md

 ![Kaplan-Meier survival function for Reddit](Kaplan-Meier-Godwin.png)

-In other words, as an Reddit discussion approaches 2000 posts, the probability of a comparison involving Nazis or Hitler approaches 60%.
+So, for example, as an Reddit discussion approaches 2000 posts, the probability of a comparison involving Nazis or Hitler is around 60%.